Astrakhan Oblast, Russia

 Economy

-The industrial complex of the economic center of the region - Astrakhan - is represented by shipbuilding, pulp and paper production, and the fish processing industry.
-The leading industries are mechanical engineering, electric power industry, food industry.
-The region has practically inexhaustible reserves of gas, oil and sulfur.
-In general, the industry of the city remains unprofitable.
-This is mainly the influence of the fuel industry, which accounts for a third of the losses of the industry, as well as shipbuilding, the radio industry and the electric power industry.
-At the same time, industry losses in comparison with 2002 decreased by 28.9%.
+The industrial complex of the economic center of the region — Astrakhan — is represented by shipbuilding, pulp and paper production, fish processing industry.
+The leading industries are mechanical engineering, electric power industry, and food industry.
+The region has almost inexhaustible reserves of gas, oil, and sulfur.
+In general, the city's industry remains unprofitable.
+This is mainly the impact of the fuel industry, which accounts for a third of industrial losses, as well as shipbuilding, the radio industry and the electric power industry.
+At the same time, industrial losses decreased by 28.9% compared to 2002.

-In the Astrakhan region, 40 km from the city of Astrakhan, there is a SEZ "LOTOS", bordering the countries of the Caspian basin, at the intersection of the International transit transport corridor "North-South".
-SEZ "LOTOS" was established in 2015 to accommodate industrial facilities related to shipbuilding, mechanical engineering, as well as other high-tech industries.
+In the Astrakhan region, 40 km from the city of Astrakhan, the LOTUS SEZ is located, bordering the countries of the Caspian basin, at the intersection of the International Transit Transport Corridor North-South.
+The LOTUS SEZ was established in 2015 to accommodate industrial production related to shipbuilding, mechanical engineering, as well as other high-tech industries.

 Kamyzyaksky district (about 50.3 thousand people) occupies a leading position in the Astrakhan region in the production and processing of agricultural products.
-The main areas of agriculture are vegetable growing, melon growing, rice growing, meat and dairy cattle breeding.
-The industry of the district is represented by the following industries: shipbuilding (one of the oldest enterprises is OJSC Volgo-Caspian Shipyard), light, printing, flour and cereal industries, production of building materials, etc.
+The main areas of agriculture are vegetable growing, melon farming, rice farming, meat and dairy cattle breeding.
+The industry of the district is represented by the following industries: shipbuilding (one of the oldest enterprises — JSC Volga-Caspian SRZ), light, printing, milling and cereal industries, production of building materials, etc.

 Industry

-The fuel industry is the main branch of the Astrakhan region, as the Astrakhan gas condensate field is located here, the largest in the European part of Russia.
-The Astrakhan gas complex, which includes gas fields and a gas processing plant, operates on the basis of this gas condensate field.
-The complex is specialized in the production of technical gas sulfur, motor gasoline, diesel and boiler fuel, propanobutane fraction.
-Mechanical engineering is developed in the region (shipbuilding, production of press-forging equipment, compressors, etc.).
+The fuel industry is the main industry of the Astrakhan region, as the Astrakhan gas condensate field, the largest in the European part of Russia, is located here.
+The Astrakhan gas Complex, including gas fields and a gas processing plant, operates on the basis of this gas condensate field.
+The complex is specialized in the production of technical sulfur gas, automobile gasoline, diesel and boiler fuel, propanobutane fraction.
+The region has developed mechanical engineering (shipbuilding, production of forging equipment, compressors, etc.).

-Compared to the 1990s, by 2003 the share of products of the fuel industry of the Astrakhan region in the Russian Federation (from 8% to 60%) and electric power industry (from 2% to 11%) had significantly increased, due to the critical state of the commercial reserves of the Caspian basin, it significantly decreased the share of food industry products (from 36% to 9%), and there was also a decrease in the share of light industry products (from 27% to 1%).
-The best per capita coefficients for the production of metal-cutting machine tools are 4 (fourth place among all recorded types of industrial products in the regions of the Russian Federation), natural gas, primary oil refining.
+Compared with the 1990s, by 2003, the share of products from the fuel industry of the Astrakhan region in the Russian Federation had significantly increased (from 8% to 60%) and the electric power industry (from 2% to 11%), due to the critical state of commercial reserves of the Caspian basin, the share of food industry products had significantly decreased (from 36% to 9 %), and there was also a reduction in the share of light industry products (from 27% to 1%).
+The best average per capita coefficients for the production of metal—cutting machines are 4 (fourth place among all considered types of industrial products in the regions of the Russian Federation), natural gas, primary oil refining.

-As of the beginning of 2020, 17 power plants with a total capacity of 1029.25 MW were operated in the Astrakhan region, including 13 solar power plants and 4 thermal power plants.
-In 2019, they produced 4,106 million kWh of electricity[79].
+As of the beginning of 2020, 17 power plants with a total capacity of 1029.25 MW were in operation in the Astrakhan region, including 13 solar power plants and 4 thermal power plants.
+In 2019, they produced 4,106 million kWh of electricity.

 The volume of agricultural production in the Astrakhan region in 2020 is 53.1 billion rubles, of which crop production is 30.8 billion rubles, animal husbandry is 22.3 billion rubles.
-Production index 102.3%.
+The production index is 102.3%.
 The volume of production by agricultural organizations is 5.8 billion rubles.

 Animal husbandry

 The Astrakhan region is one of the few regions of the Russian Federation that has not only preserved, but also increased the number of livestock.
-Every year a regional exhibition of breeding farm animals is held in the region.
+The regional exhibition of breeding farm animals is held annually in the region.

-Cattle are represented by the main dairy breeds: Simmental, Red Steppe and Black-and-White.
+Cattle are represented by the main dairy breeds: Simmental, red steppe and black-mottled.

-The leading branch of animal husbandry in the Astrakhan region is sheep breeding.
-The region has a unique genetic fund of sheep of fine-fleeced, karakul, meat-wool and edilbay breeds, providing great opportunities for wool production.
+The leading branch of animal husbandry in the Astrakhan region is sheep farming.
+The region has a unique genetic fund of sheep of fine-wooled, Karakul, meat-wool and Edilbaev breeds, providing great opportunities for wool production.

-The fishery complex of the Astrakhan region covers all the main areas of activity: catching aquatic biological resources, reproduction, commercial fish farming (aquaculture), processing of raw materials, production of various types of fish products, scientific research, and training of specialists.
+The fisheries complex of the Astrakhan region covers all the main areas of activity: fishing of aquatic biological resources, reproduction, commercial fish farming (aquaculture) processing of raw materials, production of various types of fish products, scientific research, training of specialists.
 The fishing industry includes over 200 enterprises and organizations of various forms of ownership and activities, employing about 6 thousand people.
-The volume of withdrawal of aquatic biological resources in 2017 is set at 51.3 thousand tons, of which 29.4 thousand tons are quota-bound.
+The volume of withdrawal of aquatic biological resources in 2017 was set at 51.3 thousand tons, of which 29.4 thousand tons were quoted.

 The natural and climatic conditions of the Astrakhan region are favorable for the development of aquaculture.
-Currently, 134 enterprises operate in the region, the area of used water bodies is about 32 thousand hectares.
-Cultivation of cyprinid fish species (carp, white and bighead carp, grass carp) is carried out in the Astrakhan region in engineering-type ponds and natural reservoirs (ilmeny).
-Cultivation of sturgeon species (Russian sturgeon, beluga, sterlet, bester) is carried out in cage lines located on the watercourses of the Volga delta.
+Currently, there are 134 enterprises operating in the region, the area of used reservoirs is about 32 thousand hectares.
+The cultivation of cyprinid fish species (carp, white and mottled carp, white amur) is carried out in the Astrakhan region in ponds of engineering type and natural reservoirs (ilmeny).
+The cultivation of sturgeon species of fish (Russian sturgeon, beluga, sterlet, bester) is carried out in cage lines located on the watercourses of the Volga Delta.
 Currently, there are 36 industrial aquaculture enterprises, the total area of which is about 85 hectares.
-The annual volume of commercial sturgeon production is 400-450 tons, food caviar is 8-10 tons.
-In total, there are 163 fish breeding sites in the Astrakhan region with a total area of 10.5 thousand hectares, 71 of which were formed in 2016.
+The annual production volume of commercial sturgeon is 400-450 tons, and food caviar is 8-10 tons.
+In total, there are 163 fish farming sites in the Astrakhan region with a total area of 10.5 thousand hectares, 71 of which were formed in 2016.

 Crop production

 Agricultural land is more than 3.4 million hectares.
-The areas occupied by vegetable crops are the largest among all subjects of the Russian federation.
-350,000 tons of tomatoes, peppers, eggplants, marrows, cucumbers, carrots, beets, onions and cabbage are grown annually in the fields of the region.
-Traditional in the Astrakhan region is the production of rice, which is grown along the Volga.
-The climatic conditions of the region allow for two crops of potatoes per year.
+The areas occupied for vegetable crops are the largest among all subjects of the Russian Federation.
+350 thousand tons of tomatoes, peppers, eggplants, zucchini, cucumbers, carrots, beets, onions and cabbage are grown annually in the fields of the region.
+Traditional in the Astrakhan region is the production of rice, which is grown along the Volga River.
+The climatic conditions of the region allow for two potato crops per year.
 The introduction of high-quality seed material of domestic, Dutch and German varieties into production is a determining factor in obtaining high, stable yields.

-The Astrakhan region is the leader in the cultivation of tomatoes in open ground, with a share of 75.5% (665.4 thousand tons) of the total harvest in Russia in 2021, and in the cultivation of gourds, with a share of 48.1% (323.6 thousand tons ) from the total collection in Russia in 2021.
+Astrakhan region is the leader in growing tomatoes in the open ground, with a share of 75.5% (665.4 thousand tons) of the total harvest in Russia in 2021, and in growing melons, with a share of 48.1% (323.6 thousand tons) of the total harvest in Russia in 2021.

-The Astrakhan region is the second after the Volgograd region region of Russia in the cultivation of onions.
+The Astrakhan region is the second region of Russia after the Volgograd region for growing onions.
 On an industrial basis, it is cultivated using drip irrigation.
-The gross harvest of onions in 2021 in the region amounted to 276.7 thousand tons (26.2% of the total harvest in Russia).
+The gross harvest of onions in 2021 in the region amounted to 276.7 thousand tons (26.2% of the volume of collections in Russia).

-In 2020, the gross harvest of grain and leguminous crops is 46.8 thousand tons (in weight after processing), of which rice is 22.2 thousand tons, spring barley is 11.3 thousand tons, winter wheat is 10.4 thousand tons.
+In 2020, the gross harvest of cereals and legumes is 46.8 thousand tons (in weight after refinement), of which rice is 22.2 thousand tons, spring barley is 11.3 thousand tons, winter wheat is 10.4 thousand tons.

 Science and education

-There are 6 universities and more than 10 branches of universities in other regions of Russia in the region.
+There are 6 universities in the region and more than 10 branches of universities in other regions of Russia.

-Several scientific organizations operate in the Astrakhan region:
+There are several scientific organizations in the Astrakhan region

-Federal State Budget Scientific Institution All-Russian Research Institute of Irrigated Vegetable and Melon Growing, address: Astrakhan region, Kamyzyak district, Kamyzyak, st. Lubicha, 16.
-Specializes in breeding and genetics of agricultural vegetables and gourds, studies the problems of development of delta landscapes.
+: the All-Russian Research Institute of Irrigated Vegetable Growing and Melon Production, address: Astrakhan region, Kamyzyaksky district, Kamyzyak, Lyubicha str., 16.
+Specializes in breeding and genetics of agricultural vegetable and melon crops, studies the problems of development of delta landscapes.

-FGBNU Caspian Research Institute of Arid Agriculture, address: Astrakhan region, Chernoyarsky district, s.
-Salt Zaimishche, Severny quarter, house 8.
-Engaged in improving the seed production of grain, fodder crops and organizing the technology of their cultivation in the conditions of arid agriculture of the Caspian lowland.
+FGBNU Caspian Scientific Research Institute of Arid Agriculture, address: Astrakhan region, Chernoyarsky district, Saline Zaymishche village, Severny quarter, house 8.
+It is engaged in improving seed production of cereals, forage crops and the organization of technology for their cultivation in conditions of arid agriculture of the Caspian lowland.

-Bogdinsko-Baskunchaksky State Nature Reserve, address: Astrakhan region, Akhtubinsk, Melioratorov microdistrict, 19, apt.
-1. The purpose of the reserve is to preserve the unique natural complexes of Mount Bolshoye Bogdo and the surroundings of Lake Baskunchak, study their composition and dynamics, environmental education of the population, and organization of ecological tourism.
+Bogdinsky-Baskunchaksky State Nature Reserve, address: Astrakhan region, Akhtubinsk, Meliorator microdistrict, 19, sq.
+1. The purpose of the reserve is to preserve the unique natural complexes of Mount Bolshoe Bogdo and the surroundings of Lake Baskunchak, study their composition and dynamics, environmental education of the population, organization of ecological tourism.

-Astrakhan Order of the Red Banner of Labor State Natural Biosphere Reserve, address: Astrakhan, Tsarev River Embankment, 119.
-It studies the avifauna and ichthyofauna of the Volga delta.
+Astrakhan Order of the Red Banner of Labor State Natural Biosphere Reserve, address: Astrakhan, Embankment of the Tsarev River, 119.
+He studies the avifauna and ichthyofauna of the Volga Delta.

 Culture

-Church of Peter and Paul (XVII-XVIII centuries, the village of Cherny Yar);
+Church of Peter and Paul (XVII—XVIII centuries, village of Cherny Yar);

-Kalmyk stone khurul monastery (beginning of the 19th century, Rechnoye village);
+Kalmyk stone monastery-khurul (early XIX century, Rechnoye village);

-Nicholas-Vysokogorsky Monastery on Churkinsky Island (late 19th century);
+Nikolaevsk-Vysokogorsky monastery on Churkin Island (late XIX century);

-Samosdelskoye settlement - the remains of a medieval urban settlement (IX-X century);
+Samosdelskoye settlement — remains of a medieval urban settlement (IX—X century);

-The mausoleum of Kurmangazy Sagyrbayuly - in the village of Altynzhar of the present Volodarsky district of the Astrakhan region of Russia (1896) .;
+Mausoleum of Kurmangazy Sagyrbayuly — in the village of Altynzhar in the present Volodarsky district of the Astrakhan region of Russia (1896).;

-Petrovsky lighthouse - presumably built by Peter I to organize the Persian campaign (1722-1723);
+Petrovsky Lighthouse — presumably built by Peter I for the organization of the Persian campaign (1722-1723);

-Church of the Nativity of the Blessed Virgin Mary (village Nikolskoe 1884-1899);
+Church of the Nativity of the Blessed Virgin Mary (Nikolskoye village 1884-1899);

-Kapustin Yar is a missile range in the northwestern part of the Astrakhan region.
+Kapustin Yar is a missile test site in the northwestern part of the Astrakhan region.

 Famous people

-Gaziza Samitova (1862-1928) is an original Tatar poetess.
-Daughter of a merchant of the II guild.
+Gaziza Samitova (1862-1928) was an original Tatar poet.
+The daughter of a merchant of the II guild.
 She spent most of her life in her native village of Kamenny Yar.

-Dyuzhev, Dmitry Petrovich (born July 9, 1978, Astrakhan) is a Russian theater and film actor, film director, Honored Artist of the Russian Federation.
-Among the famous acting works of Dyuzhev are such films as "Blind Man's Buff", "Island", "It Doesn't Hurt Me", the television series "Brigada" and others.
+Dmitry Petrovich Dyuzhev (born July 9, 1978, Astrakhan) is a Russian theater and film actor, film director, Honored Artist of the Russian Federation.
+Among Dyuzhev's famous acting works are such films as "Blind Man's Buff", "Island", "It doesn't hurt Me", the TV series "Brigade" and others.

-Zavorotnyuk, Anastasia Yurievna (April 3, 1971, Astrakhan) - Russian theater and film actress, TV presenter.
+Zavorotnyuk, Anastasia Yuryevna (April 3, 1971, Astrakhan) is a Russian theater and film actress, TV presenter.
 Honored Artist of the Russian Federation (2006).

-Kudinov, Vasily Alexandrovich (February 17, 1969, Ilyinka village, Ikryaninsky district, Astrakhan region, RSFSR, USSR - February 11, 2017, Astrakhan, Russia) - Soviet and Russian handball player.
+Kudinov, Vasily Alexandrovich (February 17, 1969, village Ilyinka, Ikryaninsky district, Astrakhan region, RSFSR, USSR — February 11, 2017, Astrakhan, Russia) was a Soviet and Russian handball player.
 Honored Master of Sports of the USSR (1992).
 Honored Master of Sports of Russia (2004).

 Kulteleev, Tair Muldagalievich (1911-1953) — the first Kazakh legal scholar, one of the organizers of legal science and legal education in Kazakhstan, a major researcher of Kazakh customary law.

-Letuchy, Vladimir Matveyevich (1943-2015) - Russian translator of poetry and prose from German.
+Vladimir Matveyevich Letuchy (1943-2015) is a Russian translator of poetry and prose from the German language.

-Lisunov, Boris Pavlovich (August 19, 1898 - November 3, 1946) - Soviet aircraft designer, colonel engineer, organizer of the production of the Li-2 aircraft.
+Lisunov, Boris Pavlovich (August 19, 1898 — November 3, 1946) was a Soviet aircraft designer, colonel engineer, and organizer of the production of the Li-2 aircraft.

-Malakhov, Ivan Pavlovich (born June 29, 1953, the village of Pologoe Zaimishche, in the Akhtubinsky district, Astrakhan region) - Governor of the Sakhalin Region from August 2003 to August 7, 2007.
+Malakhov, Ivan Pavlovich (born June 29, 1953, Pologoe Zaymishche village, in Akhtubinsky district, Astrakhan region) was the governor of the Sakhalin Region from August 2003 to August 7, 2007.

-Musagaliev, Azamat Takhirovich; (October 25, 1984, Kamyzyak) - Russian actor, humorist, TV presenter and musician.
-Captain of the KVN team "Team of the Kamyzyak Territory", participant in the show "Once Upon a Time in Russia" and host of the show "Where is the logic?" on TNT.
+Musagaliev, Azamat Takhirovich; (October 25, 1984, Kamyzyak) is a Russian actor, comedian, TV presenter and musician.
+Captain of the KVN team "National team of the Kamyzyak region", participant of the show "Once upon a Time in Russia" and host of the show "Where is logic?" on the TNT TV channel.

-Mustafayev, Chingiz Fuad oglu (Azerb. Çingiz Fuad oğlu Mustafayev; August 29, 1960 - June 15, 1992) was an Azerbaijani civilian and military journalist who made a significant contribution to the development of national television.
-Collaborated with a number of foreign news agencies.
-Author of many reports from the war zone in Nagorno-Karabakh, including the famous report from the site of the Khojaly massacre.
-National hero of Azerbaijan.
+Mustafayev, Chingiz Fuad oglu (Azerbaijani: Çingiz Fuad oğlu Mustafayev; August 29, 1960 — June 15, 1992) was an Azerbaijani civilian and military journalist who made a significant contribution to the development of national television.
+He collaborated with a number of foreign news agencies.
+He is the author of many reports from the war zone in Nagorno-Karabakh, including the famous report from the site of the Khojaly massacre.
+The national hero of Azerbaijan.

-Pokusaev, Evgraf Ivanovich (December 6 (19), 1909, the village of Bolkhuny, Enotaevsky district of the Astrakhan province. - August 11, 1977, Saratov) - Soviet literary critic.
-The main works are devoted to the work of M. E. Saltykov-Shchedrin, N. G. Chernyshevsky.
+Pokusaev, Yevgraf Ivanovich (December 6 (19), 1909, Bolkhuny village, Enotaevsky district, Astrakhan Province. — August 11, 1977, Saratov) was a Soviet literary critic.
+The main works are devoted to the works of M. E. Saltykov-Shchedrin, N. G. Chernyshevsky.

-Redkin, Mark Stepanovich, famous Soviet photojournalist, correspondent for the TASS Photo Chronicle and the Frontovaya Illustration newspaper and other publications in the 1920-1930s, military photojournalist on the battlefields in the Great Patriotic War.
+Redkin, Mark Stepanovich, famous Soviet photojournalist, correspondent of the TASS Photo Chronicle and the newspaper Frontline Illustration and other publications in the 1920s and 1930s, military photojournalist on the battlefields of the Great Patriotic War.

-Tomashevich, Olga Vladimirovna (born May 15, 1956, in Kapustin Yar) is a Soviet and Russian historian and Egyptologist, a specialist in the culture and religion of Ancient Egypt, the gender history of Egypt and the Ancient East, and the history of Egyptology.
-Candidate of Historical Sciences, Associate Professor, Deputy Head of the Department of the History of the Ancient World of the Faculty of History of Moscow State University, member of the Methodological Committee of the Faculty.
-Member of the Russian Association of Antiquities.
+Olga Vladimirovna Tomashevich (born May 15, 1956, in Kapustin Yar) is a Soviet and Russian historian and Egyptologist, a specialist in the culture and religion of Ancient Egypt, the gender history of Egypt and the Ancient East, and the history of Egyptology.
+Candidate of Historical Sciences, Associate Professor, Deputy Head of the Department of Ancient World History of the Faculty of History of Moscow State University, member of the Methodological Commission of the Faculty.
+Member of the Russian Association of Antiquarians.
 Fellow of the A. von Humboldt Foundation.